Importing the Database

 even consider using a flatnode file.

-Verify import finished
+Verify the import

 Run this script to verify all required tables and indices got created successfully.